Frank W. Davis: Biography

 He was raised on a farm between Francis and Ada, Oklahoma, in Pontotoc County.
 He attended the East Central University, where he graduated with a bachelor's degree in history and government in 1958.

-Early career

 Davis began his legal studies at the University of Illinois College of Law and transferred to the University of Oklahoma College of Law, graduating in 1959.
 He then served as acting postmaster of Ada, and worked for attorney Denny Faulkenburg before assuming the post of Logan County attorney from 1961 to 1965.
 Davis began his private practice in 1965, and was judge of the Guthrie Municipal Court from 1974 to 1978.
 He also continued working as a lawyer while he sat on the Oklahoma House of Representatives, where he served as a Republican between 1978 and 2004.

-Later career and death

 Upon leaving the state legislature, Davis focused on his legal practice in Guthrie, Oklahoma.
 Davis was still practicing law at the time of his death.

-Organizations

-Davis was active in several organizations, including: